The Giving Account

 Because donor-advised fund sponsoring organizations, like Fidelity Charitable are charities, you are eligible for a tax deduction this year.
 But the funds can be used to support the charity of your choice on your own timetable.
 This makes a donor-advised fund a powerful option for anyone experiencing a high-income year or windfall, or someone in their prime earning years with little time to devote to giving.
 Take the tax deduction now when it’s most valuable to you—and prefund your charitable giving for the future, whether that’s tomorrow or 15 years from now.

-You can easily give appreciated stock or other appreciated non-cash assets, like restricted stock, real estate, bitcoin or shares in a private business, tapping into tax benefits many leave on the table.
+You can easily give appreciated stock or other appreciated non-cash assets, like restricted stock, bitcoin or shares in a private business, tapping into tax benefits many leave on the table.
 The U.S. tax code makes it possible for you to potentially eliminate capital gains tax on any appreciated assets donated, so long as they’ve been held for more than a year.
 This could allow your charitable gift to be over 20 percent greater than if you sell the asset first and then donate the cash proceeds of the sale.
 With a donor-advised fund, it is easy to make these kinds of charitable contributions.
 In fact, at Fidelity Charitable, a team of in-house experts provides complimentary support accepting contributions of non-cash assets and converting them into charitable dollars.

 Charitable contributions can grow tax-free.
 By choosing from among a wide variety of investment options, your Giving Account can potentially increase in value and provide more for grant-making.
 For example, one Michigan-based couple, Dan and Jill Francis, increased the balance in their Giving Account through the added tax benefits of donating appreciated securities and tax-free investment growth of the balance over time.
 That additional amount allowed them to help send 79 more children to preschool than they could have without a donor-advised fund.
 “There's just no question that our Giving Account has allowed us to do more good than we could have without it,” says Dan Francis.